shopware5/devdocs/source/developers-guide/rest-api/plugin-api-extension/index.md

 `Enlight_Controller_Dispatcher_ControllerPath_Api` event to register the API controller and for the other thing it uses the `Enlight_Controller_Front_StartDispatch` event to register an additional namespace for our plugin.
 We do that, because then the API manager class can load our resource with `\Shopware\Components\Api\Manager::getResource('Banner')`.
-Since `Shopware 5.2.17`, both parts is not necessary anymore.
+Since `Shopware 5.2.17`, both parts are not necessary anymore.
 You can simply use the services.xml file to register new resources to Shopware.
 The API controller will be found via autoloading.

 ```xml
 <!-- Register new resource as service -->